 A vengeful witch and her fiendish servant return from the grave and begin a bloody campaign to possess the body of the witch's beautiful look-alike descendant.
-Only the girl's brother and a...
-See full summary »
+Only the girl's brother and a handsome doctor stand in her way.

 After causing an accident that left his daughter Christiane severely disfigured, the brilliant surgeon Dr. Génessier works tirelessly to give the girl a new face.
 He does so however by kidnapping young women and attempting face transplants.
 He has been woefully unsuccessful to date.
 The doctor's world begins to collapse around him when his daughter realizes just what he has been doing.
 Written by

 13 of 17 people found this review helpful.